dosbox-staging/dosbox-staging.github.io/content/about/index.md

 ## Relationship to DOSBox

-**dosbox-staging** is separate from and not supported by the SourceForge-hosted [DOSBox](https://www.dosbox.com/) project or its development team, the DOSBox Team.
+**DOSBox Staging** is separate from and not supported by the SourceForge-hosted [DOSBox](https://www.dosbox.com/) project or its development team, the DOSBox Team.